 What steps are taken to ensure safety for the surrogate?

 To ensure that the sperm donor is non-infectious, the following three criteria must be met:

 - The intended parent is fully adherent to his HIV regimen

 - The viral load has been fully suppressed for at least six months

-- There have been no other sexually transmitted infections (STI)
+- There are no active sexually transmitted infections

 To meet these criteria the following steps will be required:

-- The Intended Parent(s) must provide records from his HIV physician to document at least six months of an undetectable viral load (<48) on a stable regimen which has not been changed during that time period.
+- The intended parent must provide records from his HIV physician to document at least six months of an undetectable viral load (<48), which has not been changed during that time period.
 This must include one viral load within two weeks of sperm donation.
 These records will be reviewed by me.

 - The intended parent must undergo complete infectious disease screening, and it will be repeated if more than seven days have elapsed before semen donation.

 - As an additional precaution, the surrogate will be prescribed a medication to further reduce the chances of any viral transmission.
 This is called pre-exposure prophylaxis.
 Very recent studies show that giving the antiretroviral medication Truvada (tenofovir plus emtricitabine) to an HIV-negative partner prior to exposure reduces the risk of transmission through unprotected intercourse with an HIV-positive partner by about 70% to 90%.
 An FDA advisory panel has recommended the approval of Truvada for HIV serodiscordant couples, which is what, in essence, a surrogate and an intended parent are.
 This medication is safe to give during the first trimester of pregnancy and just one pill a day will be taken for fourteen days starting three days prior to the embryo transfer.
 It can be taken with or without food anytime during the day, does not have drug-to-drug interactions, and is very well tolerated.